D4nk0St0rM/toward_oscp_ethical_hacking/README.md

 A total work in progress which will continually evolve as I find my own flow and method
 </p>
 <p align="center">
- Planning on building template out in <a href="https://joplinapp.org/">Joplin</a> and I shall duplicate in <a href="https://pkgs.org/download/cherrytree">CherryTree</a> once refined enough to be useful for others on the same journey
+ Planning on building template out in <a href="https://joplinapp.org/">Joplin</a> once refined enough to be useful for others on the same journey
  </p>

 <p align="center">